massimocaprinali/cloud-foundry-public/autoscaling.md

 ## Managing autoscaling from the CLI

-You can also use the App Autoscaler command line interface (also known as the AutoScaler CLI) to manage policies, query metrics, and view scaling history.
+You can also use the App Autoscaler command-line interface (also known as the AutoScaler CLI) to manage policies, query metrics, and view the scaling history.

 ### Installing or updating the AutoScaler CLI
 Use the following command to install the `AutoScaler CLI`, which is a plug-in to the {{site.data.keyword.ibmcf_notm}} CLI.